cloudops/co-website/content/english/blog/bringing-hr-into-the-cloud-the-remote-future-of-interviewing/index.md

 title: "Bringing HR into the Cloud: The Remote Future of Interviewing"
 lastmod: "2020-04-14"
 author: "CloudOps"
+description: Recruitment has often resisted the transition to remote work, but these virtual interview tips will help employers read through the screen.
 resources:
 - name: "thumbnail"
   src: "RemoteOffice.png"